dorokai00/AP_dataplatform/README.md

 - one to just run completely if everything goes well

 **OSM DATA**:<br>
+- OSM scraper contains two version where version_2 is the final output.
+- but our whole experiment is carried out uisng version_1

 **API**:<br>
 - The file name API contain the code used for building our API.
 - HOW TO RUN IT?